 To make the fresh version of this salad, you only need to boil the ears of corn in water.

 Clean them by removing the outer leaves.
 Then, grab the top of the fibrous strands and pull them off.
-You should try to remove as much as you can, as they aren’t too appealing to gulp down.
+You should try removing as much as possible, as they aren’t too appealing to gulp down.

 Once your ears are cleaned, place them in a pot of cold water.
 Add a little bit of salt and place the lid on the pot.